georginskaya/React-Dictionary/README.md

 This project was built with the help of multiple APIs-integration, specific components, React Loops, and React Use States.

-Stack: HTML5, React, Axios, CSS
+Stack: HTML5, React, Axios, CSS, Bootstrap

 URL: https://flamboyant-wescoff-d7c8f0.netlify.app/